veebotnik/reddit-monitor/README.md

 # reddit-monitor

 This is a really simple subreddit forwarder built on [NodeJS](https://nodejs.org).
-It forwards everything submitted to a subreddit to a [Telegram](https://telegram.org/) group.
+It forwards post submitted to a [Telegram](https://telegram.org/) group.

 It grabs the last 20 (default) posts from the subreddit and monitors for new posts every 60 seconds.
 When a new post is detected, it composes and sends a message to the Telegram chat.